 What is meant by BSE?

-What does BSE company do?
+What does BSE do?

 The BSE facilitates trading, ensures transparency, provides market data, and offers listing services to companies.

-Which is better NSE or BSE?
+Which is better, NSE or BSE?

 Both have unique strengths.
 NSE is preferred for high trading volumes, while BSE has historical significance and diverse listing options.

-What is the difference in NSE and BSE?
+What is the difference between NSE and BSE?

 Key differences include their primary indices (BSE Sensex for BSE, Nifty50 for NSE), trading volumes, and establishment years.